Expansivity theory and Sendov's conjecture: Expansion on a tuple of polynomials

-\begin{remark} Next we relate the concept of the speed $\upsilon(\mathcal{S})$ of expansion of a tuple of the ring $\mathbb{R}[x]$ to the concept of the measure of expansion.
-We show that the speed of expansion is unique upto measure. \end{remark}
+Here, we relate the concept of the speed $\upsilon(\mathcal{S})$ of expansion of a tuple of the ring $\mathbb{R}[x]$ to the concept of the measure of expansion.
+We show that the speed of expansion is unique up to measure.